rise8-us/simple-api/README.md

 - Modify existing rows in db
 - URL Argument validation
 - Request Body validation for PUT and POST requests
+- Runs db migrations on app startup, if any need to be run
+- tracks db migrations and makes it easy to add new ones using Pypika

 ## Dev